Wintermute0110/plugin.program.AEL.dev/KGDB.md

 Final Fantasy VII (Europe) (Disc 3).chd
 ```

-Note that arcade emulators, and MAME in particular, require the game ROMs to have specific names and often cryptical, for example Capcom's Cadillacs and Dinosaurs ROM must be named `dino.zip`.
+Note that arcade emulators, and MAME in particular, require the game ROMs to have specific and often cryptical names, for example Capcom's Cadillacs and Dinosaurs ROM must be named `dino.zip`.

-**Question for the devs** Should Kodi include a database to convert MAME names into proper titles?
-Should this XML/JSON database included in an addon?
-EmulationStation, AEL, and other front-ends use this offline scraper databases.

 ### 2.4 Notes for special platforms

 ### 2.4.1 Arcade ROMs

-**Questions for devs** The arcade ROMs in MAME and other arcade emulators have special names, for example `atetris.zip` or `dino.zip`.
+> **Question for devs** The arcade ROMs in MAME and other arcade emulators have special names, for example `atetris.zip` or `dino.zip`.
 This games must be translated to proper names when scanning the database.
+Should Kodi include a database to convert MAME names into proper titles?
+Should this XML/JSON database included in an addon?
+EmulationStation, AEL, and other front-ends use this offline scraper databases.

 ### 2.4.2 ScummVM

-**Questions for devs** The ScummVM ROMs consist of several files and are usually kept in a subdirectory.
+> **Question for devs** The ScummVM ROMs consist of several files and are usually kept in a subdirectory.
 This subdirectory has the real game name.

 ## 3 Game database settings